Water Is Cool!

 The learner will:

-- Attachment One: Water on Earth
+- copies of handout for each student: Water on Earth

 - Materials for the demonstration to model the distribution of water:

 - A clear bin to hold 2.5 gallons

 - One eyedropper

 - One permanent marker

 - One 100mL measuring container